nhastings1/Concert-Weather-Connection/PSEUDOCODE.md

 thurs 21 - initial conception [all]
 mon 25 - finalize ideas [all]
-outside class tues- [molly html w/ help on slack // ? sorry on readme]
+outside class tues- [molly html w/ help on slack from [all]// nick on readme] tues 26 - rough draft html & css [all]

 Challenges -